 If you want to get yourself right in the heart of Normandy straight away and keep journey times to a minimum then I recommend a ferry to Cherbourg which means you can start at the Western end of the beaches near Utah within around 45 mins drive of the port.
 Alternatively you can get a ferry to Le Havre which is about an hour and a half from Ouistreham and the eastern end of the beaches or Dieppe which is just over 2 hours drive away.

 There are many tours that depart from the UK if you want to visit but aren’t too keen on doing it independently.
-My Father in Law took a coach trip a few years back and thoroughly enjoyed his time there.
-Leger is one of the biggest coach trip operators with great tour guides and worth a look if you want to go on an organised trip – here is one of the Normandy Battlefield Tours they do.
+My Father in Law took a coach trip a few years back and thoroughly enjoyed his time there and it’s a great idea if you want to just sit back and enjoy your time there.

 How to get there from Paris